just-work/fffw/docs/source/extending.rst

 ----------------

 Files are not the only sources for ``ffmpeg``.
 Audio/video streams could be read from network or hardware devices.
-Below is an sample implementation of `screen grabbing input <http://ffmpeg.org/ffmpeg-all.html#X11-grabbing>`_.
+Below there is a sample implementation of `screen grabbing input <http://ffmpeg.org/ffmpeg-all.html#X11-grabbing>`_.

 .. literalinclude:: ../../examples/grabbing.py